paulhibbitts/publishing-with-docsify-this/README.md

 #### URL Parameters

-The visual appearance of any Markdown file displayed by Docsify-This can be altered by using the provided set of [URL Parameters](https://docsify-this.net/#/?id=page-appearance-url-parameters).
+The visual appearance of any Markdown file displayed by Docsify-This can be altered with the Web Page Builder or using the provided set of [URL Parameters](https://docsify-this.net/#/?id=page-appearance-url-parameters).
 For example, **font-family**, **font-size**, **link-color** and **line-height**

 ```
 https://docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-this-one-page-article/main&homepage=home.md&font-family=Open%20Sans,sans-serif
 ```

-The Docsify-This Web Page Builder provides a point-and-click interface to style Web pages using these same URL parameters.
+Please note that when you use the Docsify-This Web Page Builder a Docisfy-This URL is generated which uses these same URL parameters.

 #### Markdown CSS Classes